NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 - Give me the top three most important points from each report
 - Highlight similarities in the reports of each company
 - Highlight differences in the reports of each company
-- Please explain the relative competitive advantage or niche of each company relative to the other
+- Please explain the competitive advantage or niche of each company relative to the other

 --------------

-**Tip:** You can also be specific about how you want the information, for example, give me a summary of **only three points** or give me a summary of **only the points relating to international revenue**.
+**Tip:** You can also be specific about how you want the information, for example, give me a analysis of **only three points** or give me a analysis of **only the points relating to international revenue**.

 --------------